Skip to main content

 Understanding Voyeurism Charges in Canada

-If you face voyeurism charges in Toronto, Brampton, Newmarket, Oshawa, Milton, or elsewhere in Ontario, contact Daniel Brown Law for tailored advice from an experienced criminal defence lawyer.
+If you face voyeurism charges in Toronto, Brampton, Newmarket, Oshawa, Milton, or elsewhere in Ontario, contact Daniel Brown Law for a confidential consultation with a criminal defence lawyer.

 Why Choose Daniel Brown Law for a Voyeurism Defence?

-Daniel Brown, Lead Counsel at Daniel Brown Law, is a recognized expert in defending sexual offence allegations, including voyeurism.
+Daniel Brown, Lead Counsel at Daniel Brown Law, is a recognized expert in defending voyeurism charges.
 His widely cited textbook, Prosecuting and Defending Sexual Offence Cases, addresses voyeurism and other sexual offences and is relied upon by judges, prosecutors, and defence lawyers across Canada.
-Learn more about Daniel’s text.
+Learn more about Daniel's text.

 Frequently Asked Questions About Voyeurism